Building long-term wealth with your HSA

 Securities through your self-directed HSA brokerage account are offered through UMB Financial Services, Inc., member FINRA (www.finra.org‡), SIPC (www.sipc.com‡).
 UMB Financial Services Inc. is a subsidiary of UMB Bank, n.a.
 UMB Bank, n.a. is a wholly owned subsidiary of UMB Financial Corporation.
 UMB Financial Services, Inc. is not a bank and is separate from UMB Bank, n.a. and other banks.

-Dennis Triplett is chief executive officer of UMB Healthcare Services.
-He is responsible for the strategic direction in healthcare banking and manages the sales and marketing activities, plus product development and relationship management.
+Dennis Triplett is chairman of UMB Healthcare Services.
+He has responsibility providing strategic direction and insights to the leadership team.
 Dennis has more than 29 years of experience in the banking industry.
-He currently serves as board chairman for the Employers Council on Flexible Compensation, chairman of America’s Health Insurance Plans’ HSA Leadership Council and a charter member of the American Bankers Association’s HSA Council.
+He currently serves as Chairman of American Health Insurance Plan’s (AHIP) HSA Leadership Council, Board Member and past Chairman of the Employer’s Council of Flexible Compensation (ECFC), and a Charter member of the American Bankers Association HSA Council.